ryonaldteofilo/LidarCarTracking/README.md

 ![4 Cars Demo](https://media.giphy.com/media/fsJx47EhhA4HDu85lc/giphy.gif)

-The robot car used in this project is the SunFounder PiCar-S
+The robot car used in this project is the SunFounder PiCar-S. Here is a gif of the program in action.

 ![4 Cars Tracking](https://media.giphy.com/media/XZ0kGoPJTgm52Y4oTR/giphy.gif)